AlexsandroRP/criador_conexoes_linkedin/README.md

-# criador_conexoes_linkedin
+# Linkedin Automation
-Crie conexões no linkedin de forma totalmente automatizada economizando horas e horas de trabalho manual
+Create connections on linkedin in a fully automated way, saving hours and hours of manual work.

 # HOW TO USE
 1 - Type in your Linkedin email and password.